Librarians can work with instructors and faculty to integrate the Library into your ISU courses in several ways:

 Course-specific Class Guides can help instructors introduce their students to a selection of discipline-based research databases, information literacy concepts and skills, print resources, and authoritative websites that are relevant to class needs and specific assignments.
 Partnering with a subject librarian, instructors can tailor resource lists for specific projects or assignments, and also arrange for the librarian to deliver in-class instruction sessions and work individually with students needing research assistance.

-To initiate a collaboration or to learn more about course-specific Class Guides, contact your subject librarian, or Susan Vega Garcia, Head of Instruction.
+To initiate a collaboration or to learn more about course-specific Class Guides, contact your subject librarian or Susan Vega Garcia, Head of Instruction.

-In-class course-related instruction sessions
+Course-related instruction sessions

 Tours and research visits

 The Library's Instruction Department coordinates annual Freshman Orientation tours as well as tours for new international students.
 New faculty or staff wishing to have a tour should contact their subject librarian for a specialized tour and review of the collection resources and services for the relevant subject area.

 For non-ISU groups, tours of the ISU Library can be arranged for groups of alumni and other adult groups, when these can be accommodated.
 Request tours at least two weeks in advance of the desired tour.
 Contact Jody Kalvik for more information.
 See also our Tours and Research Visits page.

 Note that ISU Class instruction needs are best met through instruction sessions (see above) rather than a building tour.
 Visiting high school classes planning a research day in the ISU Library will also want to review our Research Visits guidelines, and make arrangements well in advance of the planned visit.

 No time for Library instruction in your course?
 Contact your librarian to discuss and refresh your own skill sets so that you can address the information literacy and library research issues relevant to your course assignments.
 Library databases, resources, and services change frequently and you'll want to be up to date.
 Your students will thank you!